flutter/plugins/script/tool/README.md

 ```

 The `minimal` option for `--version` will treat each package as either `bugfix`
-or `next` depending on the files that have changed in that package, so is
+or `next` depending on the files that have changed in that package, so it is
 often the best choice for a bulk change.

 For cases where you know the change time, `minor` or `bugfix` will make the